Hkrie/gitTesting/README.txt

-This is a simple project to learn and familiarize myself with different programms programms used: ui - webstorm packet manager - npm
+This is a simple project to learn and familiarize myself with different programms. programms used: ui - webstorm packet manager - npm